marlon360/gltf-to-usdz-service/README.md

     build: webserver/
     ports:
       - "8080:8080"
+    volumes:
+      - ./webserver/uploads:/usr/src/app/uploads
   gltf-to-usdz-service:
     image: marlon360/gltf-to-usdz-service:latest
     volumes:
-      - ./webserver/public/static_files:/usr/app
+      - ./webserver/uploads:/usr/app
 ```

+The *webserver* service is a NodeJS server, which runs a frontend and has an API endpoint for uploading and converting files.
+The API uses the *gltf-to-usdz-service* service to convert the uploaded file to `.usdz`.

-With this compose file you can send a POST request from *webserver* to `http://gltf-to-usdz-service:3000/local-convert` to convert a `.gltf` located in `./webserver/public/static_files`.
+This is possible by sending a POST request to `http://gltf-to-usdz-service:3000/local-convert` to convert a `.gltf` located in `./webserver/uploads/`.

+You can see that the uploads directory is shared by the *webserver* and the *gltf-to-usdz-service* to access the uploaded files.